 From 2009 to 2011, I was Head of Newport Film School.

 In 2012, I was awarded a chair - Professor of Practice (Documentary Film), at Newport Film School.

-ACADEMIC RESEARCH – publication and papers
+ACADEMIC RESEARCH – papers and publications

 Public screenings, plus Q&A of “Fog of Sex” (Morris/Visual Influence 2015) at Chapter Arts Centre, Cardiff, Aberystwyth Arts Centre, Bangor University, USW and Hay Cinema.

 “Innovations in dissemination: Telling stories - making an impact and reducing stigma”.
 The Student Sex Work Project final conference - “Will the real sex worker please stand up” Liberty Stadium, Swansea.
 27th March 2015.

 A large-scale, site-specific First World War play, developed with writer Owen Sheers.
 Mametz was co-commissioned by National Theatre Wales and 14-18 NOW, WW1 Centenary Art Commissions, supported using public funding by the National Lottery through Arts Council England and the Heritage Lottery Fund.
 A dual edition of the play was published by Faber and Faber in March 2017.
 The edition combines the original English-language text with a newly commisioned Welsh-language adaptation by Ceri Wyn Jones, one of Wales’s most eminent poets.
 The play is now on the A level syllabus in Wales